steinim/gcp-terraform-workshop/README.md

 The setup is based on [Managing GCP Projects with Terraform](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) by [Dan Isla](https://github.com/danisla), Google Cloud Solution Architect, Google

 ## Objectives
-* Create a Terraform Admin Project for the service account and a remote state bucket.
+* Create a Terraform admin project for the service account and a remote state bucket.
 * Configure remote state in Google Cloud Storage (GCS).

 ## Export the following variables to your environment for use throughout the tutorial.